pingcap/docs/tidb-cloud/integrate-tidbcloud-with-netlify.md

 > **Note:**
 >
-> Don't forget to replace the parameters in the connection string.
+> - Make sure to replace the parameters in the connection string with actual values.
 >
-> This example must create a new database, so replace `<Database>` with a name that doesn't exist.
+> - This example requires a new database, so you need to replace `<Database>` with a name that does not exist.

 </div>
 </SimpleTab>

-## Deploy App to Netlify
+## Step 2.
+Deploy the App to Netlify

 1. Authenticate your Netlify account and obtain an access token.